 If you forget your MacBook login password and cannot log in, you can use Apple’s built-in tools to reset the forgotten login password and log in again.
-Follow these following methods to unlock MacBook either via Apple ID, Recovery Mode, or “reset Password” assistant (if FileVault is turned on).
+Follow these following methods to unlock MacBook Pro/Air without a password, either via Apple ID, Recovery Mode, or password reset assistant (if FileVault is turned on).

-- Option1: Unlock MacBook Pro when FileVault is not enabled
+- Opt 1: Unlock MacBook Pro when FileVault is not enabled

-- Option 2: Unlock MacBook Pro when FileVault is enabled
+- Opt 2: Unlock MacBook Pro when FileVault is enabled

 Unlock MacBook Pro/Air without password when Filevault is not enabled